-- Codons and anticodons are complementary to each other
+• mRNA codons and tRNA anticodons are complementary to each other.

-- Codons on the mRNA bind to the anticodons on the tRNA during protein synthesis.
+• Codons in the mRNA bind to the anticodons in the tRNA during protein synthesis (translation).